Broome County Transit Launches New Route

 TOWN OF VESTAL, NY – Broome County Transit has announced a new route in the Town of

 Vestal.
-Route 49, or the Vestal Express, is designed to serve the busy western end of the Vestal
+Route 49, or the Vestal Express, is designed to serve the busy eastern end of the Vestal

 Parkway.